Merlin's Shop of Mystical Wonders: Mystery Science Theater 3000 version

-The film was featured in the last Mystery Science Theater 3000's episode to air on the Sci-Fi Channel.
+The film was featured in the last brand new Mystery Science Theater 3000's episode to air on the Sci-Fi Channel.
 Although the episode was number #1003, filmed third in the tenth season, its airing was delayed due to rights issues and actually aired after the show's second series finale.

 The hosts and writers of the show used the sloppy editing on the second subplot, the disconnection between the two halves of the movie, and the wildly varying tone of the film as the basis for many of the jokes.
 The film's presentation as family friendly fantasy, juxtaposed against its dark narrative is also used as the basis of numerous jokes.
 The framing story of the Ernest Borgnine character telling these as stories to his grandson is also used for humor.
 A wraparound segment depicted host Mike (Michael J. Nelson) and his robot companions taking a look at an (invented) range of Ernest Borgnine children's books, whose benign titles and presentation belied the frightful nature of the stories therein, with the exception of one which has a macabre appearance but features an innocent story.
 Another host segment depicted Mike turning into a baby because of his disbelief in magic.

 Writer Jim Vorel ranks the episode very highly, placing it #13 (Note: Ranking based on 197 episodes as of 2018.) in his exhaustive list of MST3K episodes for Paste.
 Vorel calls the movie "a completely jumbled, pieced-together film".
 He writes the first half is stronger because of the "professional critic” antagonist, while the entire film features "soap opera production values" and "unexpected brutality" in killing pets.

 The MST3K version of Merlin's Shop of Mystical Wonders was included as part of the Mystery Science Theater 3000 Collection, Vol. 5 DVD collection, released by Rhino and re-released by Shout!
 Factory in May 16, 2017.
 The other episodes in the collection are Time Chasers (episode #821), The Touch of Satan (episode #908), and Boggy Creek II: And the Legend Continues (episode #1006).